 - Bring a large pot of salted water to a boil.
 Add the 4 cups of cauliflower florets and cook until tender but not mushy, about 8 minutes.
 Use a slotted spoon to drain and scoop the cauliflower into a blender.
 When the cauliflower is out, bring your water back up to a boil and add the pasta.

-- Back to your blender - add the dijon mustard, shallot, garlic, smoked paprika, salt, pepper, to the cauliflower, and puree well.
-Add about ¾ cups of cashew cream (or cheddar cheese), sherry vinegar, and blend again.
+- Meanwhile, make the sauce.
+To your blender, add the Dijon mustard, shallot, garlic, smoked paprika, salt, and pepper, and puree along with the 4 cups cauliflower florets.
+Add about ¾ cups of cashew cream (or cheddar cheese) and the sherry vinegar, and blend again.
 Add starchy pasta water, as needed, to thin the sauce.
 Taste and adjust seasonings.
-(Add more cashew cream if you want).
+For a richer sauce, add more cashew cream or cheese.

 - When your pasta is al dente, set aside a cup or so of pasta water, then fully drain your pasta and the water out of the large pot.
 Return the cooked pasta to the pot and stir in the sauce.
-Add more reserved pasta water as needed to create a creamy sauce.
+Add reserved pasta water, as needed, to create a creamy sauce.

-- Pour your pasta into a large baking dish (or a few individual sized dishes).
-Place the remainder of the cauliflower floretes on top.
-Top with a sprinkling of panko, parmesan cheese (if using) and a drizzle of olive oil. (optional: make it extra cheesy by adding a layer of sharp cheddar underneath the panko and parmesan)
+- Pour your pasta into a large baking dish.
+Place the remainder of the cauliflower florets on top.
+Top with a sprinkling of panko, Parmesan cheese (if using) and a drizzle of olive oil.
+(Optional: make it extra cheesy by adding a layer of sharp cheddar underneath the panko and Parmesan).

 - Bake until the top is golden and crispy - about 12-20 minutes depending on the size of your dish.

 - Remove from oven and top with chives and red pepper flakes.